7hedubz/WorldOrganizer_Python/README.md

 # WorldCreator

+This Code is depreciated, being overtaken by the following project - https://github.com/7hedubz/WorldOrganizer_Godot

 Welcome to my first public project for Python.
 This work was spawned of a need for a particular type of world-building program and is intended to be used as a reference tool/creativity tool before, during and after games of D&D. While designed with D&D in mind I left it "fairly" open ended as to how you'd like to create your world.

 This project utilizes PySide2 for it's GUI.
 To utilize the command line with pip to install this package on Windows (The machine I use) is as follows.